tytydraco/yessleep/out/The_Haunting_of_Craven_Moss_Manor.md

 "Don’t stop!"
 Wallace gasped, pulling Hartman along.
 "It’s trying to trap us!"

 The warped walls cracked open and gave us an exit from this, all of us could be eaten buffet.
-I grabbed both of them and pushed them toward that last opening available.
+I grabbed both of my friends and pushed them toward the last opening.
 We bolted from the library, the green fog of the void chasing like a nipping dog after our retreating feet, devouring the floor, walls, and ceiling as we ran.
 The house shifted and contorted around our party, walls elongating and twisting like the intestines of some hellish beast.
 The air grew thick with the stench of blood, and the rhythmic thumping was now accompanied by guttural whispers, speaking in a language older than time itself.

 Finally, we reached the main hall.
 Just as we sighed with relief, having thought we had found a way out, the entrance was sealed shut, stone lay where the doorway used to be, as though the house itself refused to let our dwindling group escape.
 The thumping was now unbearably loud, shaking the very foundation of the manor.
-Every corner we turned led them deeper into the nightmare.
+Every corner we turned led us deeper into the nightmare.
 Doors disappeared, and windows melted into the walls.

 “We’re… we’re trapped,” Hartman panted, tears streaking her face.
 “There’s no way out.”